gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 categories: references
 ---

+> Being wrong isn’t a bad thing like they teach you in school.
+It is an opportunity to learn something

+Richard Feynman

+> Logician: Another syllogism.
+All cats die.
+Socrates is dead.
+Therefore Socrates is a cat.

+Eugene Ionesco, Rhinoceros

 > If it wasn't obvious from a map, you can tell the crater is in America since, like many things american, it is privately owned.